KOBO Seattle | since 1995

 Kintsugi by JMCraftStore

-We started JMCraft Store as a kintsugi service to help people save their cherished, though broken, ceramic pieces.
-Our interest in kintsugi began simply as a way to preserve beloved objects.
-However, our passion arose when we realized the depth of skill and art that lies within the craft.
-We also want to take part in the preservation of antique and historically important ceramics.
+JMCraft Store started as a kintsugi service to help people save their cherished, though broken, ceramic pieces.
+Their interest in kintsugi began simply as a way to preserve beloved objects.
+However, their passion arose when they realized the depth of skill and art that lies within the craft.
+They also want to take part in the preservation of antique and historically important ceramics.

 The process has dozens of steps and is both time and labor intensive, but the finished result is worth the effort.
 Kintsugi has become more popular lately; however, most people use an “easier” method with epoxy, which is not food-safe.
-One of our main goals is to allow customers to safely use their wares.
-For that reason, we use genuine urushi.
+One of their main goals is to allow customers to safely use their wares.
+For that reason, they use genuine urushi.

 JMCraft Logo

-We would love to hear your stories and the memories you have of your broken piece.
-With kintsugi we can help bring new life and new value to your piece.
-We are happy to give free estimates.
-Please visit our Facebook and Instagram for repair examples.
+JMCraft Store would love to hear your stories and the memories you have of your broken piece.
+With kintsugi they can help bring new life and new value to your piece.
+They are happy to give free estimates.
+Please visit their Facebook and Instagram for repair examples.

 Email: jmcraftstore@gmail.com